The Best Service Request Management Software

 Wrike is a service request management solution that is highly customizable and designed to help you manage several workflows at once.
 One of its most appealing features is that not only does the program offer a free trial for its Professional edition, but you can also try out the tool for free as long as you don’t exceed five users.

-• The interactive Gantt chart features allow you to monitor your teams’ progress in real-time.
+- Interactive Gantt chart allow you to monitor your team’s progress in real-time

 The technology allows you to keep a constant relationship with teams while also allowing you to examine their performance in detail.
 The solution comes with a number of IT service management templates, but if you don’t think they’ll work for your apps, you may create bespoke workflows to meet your needs.